zaahidali/Deep-Learning-Projects/README.md

 Collections are a fundamental way to store and organize data. -->

-### p.1) Cats vs Dogs Classifier using Transfer Learning (Binary Classification)
-#### Concepts used:
-1. Transfer Learning (pre-trained InceptionV3 network)
-2. Data Augmentation
-3. Regularization using Dropouts ( to make network more efficient and prevent overfitting)

 ### 2) Rock, Paper and Scissors Classifier (Multiclass Classification)
 #### Concepts used: